venkataraokadari/conversational-agent-application-starter-kit/README.md

       memory: 256M
     ```

-  4. Connect to Bluemix by running the following commands in the command-line tool:
+  5. Connect to Bluemix by running the following commands in a terminal window:

     ```sh
     $ cf api https://api.ng.bluemix.net
     $ cf login -u <your-Bluemix-ID>
     ```

-  5. Create the Dialog service in Bluemix by running the following command:
+  6. Create an instance of the Dialog service in Bluemix by running the following command:

     ```sh
     $ cf create-service dialog standard dialog-service
     ```

-  6. Create the Natural Language Classifier service:
+  7. Create the Natural Language Classifier service:

     ```sh
     $ cf create-service natural_language_classifier standard classifier-service
     ```

-  7. Sign up at [themoviedb.com][the_movie_db] and get an [API key][the_movie_db_api_key].
+  8. Sign up at [themoviedb.com][the_movie_db] and get an [API key][the_movie_db_api_key].
 Add the API key to the app by editing the `api/servies.js` file line 29 to:
     File `api/servies.js`:

     ```js
     var TMDB_API_KEY = process.env.TMDB_API_KEY || <Your API Key>;
   	```
-  8. Push the updated application live by running the following command:
+  9. Push the updated application live by running the following command:

     ```sh
     $ cf push